DJrizzley/literature/novels/moby_dick.md

 must empty into thee!”

-CHAPTER 128.
-The Pequod Meets The Rachel.
+# CHAPTER 128.
+The Pequod Meets The Rachel

 Next day, a large ship, the Rachel, was descried, bearing directly down upon the Pequod, all her spars thickly clustering with men.
 At the time